vistaprint/PointyJS/README.md

 * ``18`` means the x1 (forward mouse button) is depressed.
 * ``32`` means the eraser button on a pen is depressed.

-The bitmask of these identifies which buttons are pressed, such as, if both the left and right mouse buttons are depressed ``event.buttons`` will be 3.
+The bitmask of these identifies which buttons are pressed.
+For example: if both the left and right mouse buttons are depressed, ``event.buttons`` will be 3.

 #### Pointer ID

-``event.pointerId`` standardized identifier to keep track of various pointers.
+``event.pointerId`` is a standardized identifier to keep track of various pointers.

-The ``pointerId`` is always 1 for the mouse.
-It however provides a unique identifer for touch-driven events, which you can compare across the pointerdown, pointermove and pointerend events to keep track of separate fingers.
+``pointerId`` is always 1 for a mouse.
+It however provides a unique identifer for touch-driven events, which you can compare across the `pointerdown`, `pointermove` and `pointerend` events to keep track of separate fingers.

-#### Pressure, Width, Height
+#### Pressure, width, height

-``event.pressure`` is a noramlized pressure of the pointer represented as a float in the range of [0,1].
+``event.pressure`` is a normalized pressure of the pointer represented as a float in the range of [0,1].
 When the hardware does not support pressure detection, the value will be 0.5 when any pointer is active (i.e. user is currently touching or a button is down) and 0 otherwise.

 ``event.width`` and ``event.height`` represent the contact geometry for a pointer.
 When the hardware cannot provide this, the value will be 0.

-#### Prevent Click
+#### Preventing click events

 ``event.preventClick()`` is a utility to stop the native click event that follows a pointer event.

-The click event is not always "prevented", in the cases where it cannot prevent it from being triggered it will render the event useless by calling `event.preventDefault()` and `event.stopPropagation()` from the click event itself.

-This is especially useful when attempting to prevent navigation from within a pointer event.
+This utility especially useful when attempting to prevent navigation from within a pointer event.
 An example of this:

 ```js
 $('a').on('press', function (event) {